-Up until the 1950s, Sedona was quite an underdeveloped town, with some of its parts only receiving electricity in the following decade.
-However, it was then that the town was starting to be recognized for its touristic potential, and many vacation- and retirement homes were starting to be built, transforming the town into what it is today.
+Up until the 1950s, Sedona was quite an underdeveloped town.
+In fact, some of its parts only received electricity in the following decade.
+However, it was then that the town was starting to be recognized for its tourist potential.
+Eventually, many vacation and retirement homes were built, transforming the town into what it is today.

-Perhaps the best thing to do at the start of your day trip is to hit one of Sedona hiking trails right away, while the heat hasn’t set in yet.
+Perhaps the best thing to do at the start of your day trip is to hit one of Sedona’s hiking trails right away, while the heat hasn’t set in yet.
 There are plenty of fantastic options to choose from, depending on where you are in the town and how far you want to go.
 Devil’s Bridge is widely regarded as one of the best Sedona hiking trails you can take because of the incredible views it offers, while the difficulty of the hike is not that high and you can complete the trip fairly quickly.

 Munds Wagon Trail may take you a whole day to complete, but it brings you close to some fascinating rock formations, and Soldier’s Pass is somewhere in between the two in terms of its length.
 But these are just a few suggestions – there are many other fantastic Sedona hiking trails to explore.
 Decide how much time and effort you are willing to invest in them and then make your decision.
 It’s easy to spend the whole day in mesmerizing nature like this.

 However, if you want to save time or you simply don’t feel up like exploring the hiking trails, you can still enjoy the incredible sights around this area has to offer.
-Simply book a jeep tour and you will be able to cover a much bigger area or move on to the next sight quicker.
-Either way, exploring the scenery around here is something you shouldn’t miss, and you can rent your own jeep or get a guide to show you around.
+Simply book a jeep tour and you will be able to cover a much wider area or move on to the next sight quicker.
+Either way, exploring the scenery around here is something you shouldn’t miss.
+You can rent your own jeep or get a guide to show you around.